deltachat/deltachat-pages/_posts/2023-05-22-webxdc-security.md

 Maybe it becomes feasible to integrate Servo at some point?

-For sure, [webxdc apps](https://webxdc.org) are a young feature which we are to further evolve in 2023, exploring and creating realities where open web technology integrates with E2E messaging instead of today's centralized platforms.

-We have been doing many hundreds of unpaid hours of hard security work and generally work with orders of magnitude less funding than other messengers.
+For sure, [webxdc apps](https://webxdc.org) are a young feature which we want to further evolve in 2023, exploring and creating realities where open web technology integrates with E2E messaging instead of today's centralized platforms.
+We are however operating with orders of magnitude less funding than the messengers users compare us against.
-Please see our [donate page](https://delta.chat/en/donate) if you want to support us or get involved.
+Please see our [donate page](https://delta.chat/en/donate) if you can support us or want to get involved.
 Thanks!